 Here’s a quick run-down for preserving popular types of homemade crystals.

 Borax – Borax crystals are susceptible to humidity.
 If you live in an arid climate, you may be fine just keeping the dust off borax.
-If you live in a humid area, store borax crystals in a sealed container with a desiccant, such as a silica gel packet.
+In a humid area, store borax crystals in a sealed container with a desiccant, such as a silica gel packet.
 You can seal them with a polymer, if you like.
 Dip borax crystals in epoxy resin or spray them with polyurethane.
 Avoid nail polish because the discoloration that occurs over time shows up badly against the clear crystals.

 Alum – Store alum away from humidity and dust.
 You can grow a clear alum layer over unstable or colored alum crystals to preserve the shape of the crystal and protect it.